 Around five miles away lies the small island of Majorca Cabrera, a military area until 1968.
 After this regime ended, the island was declared a nature reserve.
 Getting a free sailing license to the island is well worth the trouble as only fifty sailing boats at once are allowed to visit Cabrera.
 There are just two bays which can be approached, Es Port and Cala Es Burri.
 Anchoring is forbidden, so vessels must use the moorings.
 Additionally, you need a special license.
 Despite the regulations, a sailing trip to Cabrera is a great way to admire the island’s natural beauty and discover the old Castell and museum.

 Sailing in the bay of Palma

-When you visit Mallorca, sooner or later you will end up in Port d’Andratx.
+When you visit Mallorca, sooner or later, you will end up in Port d’Andratx.
 This is a beautiful, safe harbour found on the south-west coast of the island.
 Andratx has 500 moorings, and the dock offers plenty of space for anchoring.
-The Sierra de Tramuntana mountains begin in Port d’Andratx, which is perfect for a hiking trip after sailing.
+The Sierra de Tramuntana mountains begin in Port d’Andratx, perfect for a hiking trip after sailing.
 The sailing here is beautiful and impressive, and a steady wind usually accompanies the breathtaking landscape.
 Many well-heeled sailors choose to come here, and you may encounter some high quality, remarkable sailing yachts in the harbour.